 The HERMES project sets clear and measurable main objectives to reach a TRL 6 from TRL 4 as follows:

-- Space qualification, referring to ESCC 25400 (ESCC Technology Flow) and in accordance with QM document (Quality Management) shared with ESA of the rad-hard FPGA (NG-ULTRA) developed under ESA, CNES and EU projects – TRL 6 achieved
+- Space qualification, referring to ESCC 25400 (ESCC Technology Flow) and in accordance with QM document (Quality Management) shared with ESA of the rad-hard FPGA (NG-ULTRA) developed under ESA, CNES and EU projects – TRL 6 expected

 HERMES offers a Key Enabling Technology to the European space industry.
 HERMES will offer European space agencies and major customers the state-of-the-art components they need without having to worry about exportation regulations.
 Additional markets beyond aerospace will also be addressed.
 The main goal of HERMES is indeed to validate and ESCC evaluate a state of the art rad-hard FPGA by integrating all the enabling design and manufacturing technologies needed to deliver high reliability, radiation-hardened integrated circuits.
 Our rad-hard FPGA will benefit from the most advanced space qualified technologies including 28nm ST library, flip chip assembly, ULTRA hermetic package etc.